 Essentially, interactive videos provide a stimulating, engaging and fun way for people to actually retain facts and information.
 Their interactive nature and light-hearted approach to serious topics can resonate more with people, allowing them to become more emotionally invested.
 Creating narratives around teachable moments and information can have an impact how people see the world around them, simply by created an environment that allows them to take more control.

-Now people consume content is changing.
-More and more people want things to be mobile, fast, engaging and they want to learn as quickly as possible, but they want the minimum amount of effort required to do so.
-Interactive video allows viewers to fulfill all of these desires.
+Now the content that people consume is changing.
+More and more people want everything to be mobile, fast, engaging and learn as quickly as possible, but they want the minimum effort required to do so.
+Interactive video allows viewers to fulfill all these desires.

-People are more likely to watch and interactive video to learn something than they are to consume any other kind of content.
-It’s more engaging, it’s more fun and it’s much more effective at holding their attention, meaning they don’t feel bored or mentally drained from watching.
+People are more likely to watch interactive videos to learn than to consume any type of content.
+It’s more engaging, fun and effective at holding their attention, in other words they don’t feel bored or mentally drained from watching.